 His bronze cartoonish creatures are often posed enacting scenes that question the role that money plays in society.

 The playground features an entire society of both animals and people, cops, and robbers, predators, and prey.

 Kids innocently romp on the sculptures while adults can contemplate the darker aspects of the real world.

 Pictured below: the Irish Hunger Memorial, Rockefeller Park, Pavilion, The Real World

-Head northeast to new, revitalized South Street Seaport with stunning waterfront views, shopping, and historic buildings and tall ships.
+Explore the revitalized South Street Seaport with stunning waterfront views, shopping, and historic buildings and tall ships.

 Visit historic and beautiful Trinity Church with its magnificent stained-glass windows.

 Visit Fraunces Tavern, the pub where George Washington did when he said farewell to his troops as he left the military to become the first President of the United States.